mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/deploying-services/creating-services/index.md

 enterprise: false
 ---

-A Marathon application typically represents a long-running service that has many instances running on multiple hosts.
+A Marathon&trade; application typically represents a long-running service that has many instances running on multiple hosts.
 An application instance is called a **task**.
 The **application definition** describes everything needed to start and maintain the tasks.
-A Marathon application definition creates a DC/OS **service**.
+A Marathon application definition creates a DC/OS&trade; **service**.

 # Inline shell script
 You can deploy a simple program in an inline shell script.
 Let's start with a simple example: a service that prints `Hello Marathon` to `stdout` and then sleeps for five seconds, in an endless loop.